nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 Authors of stages that require concurrency are free to choose their own concurrency models.
 Launching new processes, threads, or fibers from within a stage is permissible as long as the management of those resources is contained within the stage.
 Newly launched threads are also free to use thread-local storage so long as it doesn't occur within the thread the stage is executed from.

-The definition for our constructor looks like this:
+The definition for our constructor is:

 ```cpp
 RabbitMQSourceStage::RabbitMQSourceStage(const std::string &host,